VirtualVidhya/content-website/content/c++/exercises/functions.md

 #### Q2.

-Imagine you're working on a program where an error message needs to be displayed at multiple points.
-Instead of repeating the same statement everywhere, you'd like a more efficient and scalable solution.
-Write a simple function that prints the error message whenever needed.
+You need to display the same error message in multiple places in your program.
+Instead of writing the same std::cout statement repeatedly, design a reusable solution that makes your code more efficient and easier to maintain.
+Write a function that prints the error message whenever it is called.

 **Expected Output:**